swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 - 1.3
   - introduce TaskExecutor in order to be able to implement actor isolation properly and still use a different thread for running default actors
   - wording cleanups
-  - removal of the `Task(on: Actor)` APIs; we could perhaps revisit this if we made default actors' executors somehow aware of being a thread source as well etc.
+  - removal of the `Task(executorPreference: Actor)` APIs; we could perhaps revisit this if we made default actors' executors somehow aware of being a thread source as well etc.
 - 1.2
   - preference also has effect on default actors
 - 1.1